bambinos/bambi/GOVERNANCE.md

 Council Members will have the responsibility of

-* Removing members, including Council Members, if they are in violation of the Code of Conduct
+* Removing members, including Council Members, if they are in violation of the Code of Conduct or don't comply with this governance document
 * Making decisions when regular community discussion does not produce consensus on an issue in a reasonable time frame.
 See {ref}`council_decision_process` page for more details. <!-- TODO reference -->
-* Making decisions about strategic collaborations with other organizations or individuals.
-* Making decisions about the overall scope, vision and direction of the project.
-* Developing funding sources
-* Deciding how to disburse funds with consultation from Core Contributors

 The council may choose to delegate these responsibilities to sub-committees.
 If so, Council members must update this document to make the delegation clear.